Rohith-Eswar/Rohith-Eswar/README.md

 ## Hi there 👋
+iam corrently learning github and git iam from non it background and strong enthusiatic to work on this tools
 <!--
 **Rohith-Eswar/Rohith-Eswar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.